PartyNextDoor Two

-PartyNextDoor Two (stylized as PARTYNEXTDOOR TWO or P2) is the debut studio album by Canadian recording artist PartyNextDoor.
-It was released on July 29, 2014, by OVO Sound and Warner Records.
+PartyNextDoor Two (stylized as PARTYNEXTDOOR TWO or P2) is the debut studio album by Canadian singer PartyNextDoor.
+It was released on July 29, 2014, by OVO Sound and Warner Bros.
+Records.
 The record was supported by the promotional singles: "Her Way" and "Recognize" featuring Drake, which were respectively released on June 13 and July 15, 2014.

 Background

 On July 14, 2014, PartyNextDoor announced that PartyNextDoor Two would be released on July 29, 2014 in the United States; it serves as the follow-up to his debut extended play PartyNextDoor (2013).
 The record was made available for pre-order through the iTunes Store the following day.

 Critical reception

 PartyNextDoor Two received mixed reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 46, based on 5 reviews, which indicates "mixed or average reviews".